 Medical billing stands as a crucial link between healthcare providers and payers.
 At the heart of this process lies a fundamental principle that every medical biller must embrace: the paramount importance of accuracy in coding.

-This article delves deep into why accuracy is not just a best practice, but an absolute necessity in medical billing, exploring its impact on healthcare providers, patients, and the broader healthcare system.
+We delve deep into why coding accuracy is not just a best practice, but an absolute necessity in medical billing, exploring its impact on healthcare providers, patients, and the broader healthcare system.

 Understanding Medical Billing and Coding